Proposed FCRA Liability Harmonization Act

 - Alabama – The House of Representatives passed H.B.
 277, which would revise the criminal background check provisions required for individuals who work at a child care facility.

 - Colorado – The Senate passed H.B.
-1057, which would require criminal background checks for applicants of physical therapy licenses, and the House of Representatives passed H.B.
-1305, which would limit the types of questions employers could ask regarding applicants’ criminal history.
+1057, which would require criminal background checks for candidates of physical therapy licenses, and the House of Representatives passed H.B.
+1305, which would limit the types of questions employers could ask regarding candidates’ criminal history.

 - Florida – The Senate passed S.B.
 1726, which would require employees of hemp industrial projects to undergo a criminal background check.